UPPMAX/programming_formalisms/docs/project_start/analysis_design.md

     Analyze the project brief and make 5 short statements about the software

 ### Risk analysis
-Risk analysis is central in some systems
+Risk analysis is central in some systems like RDD(Risk Driven Development), FDA(FDA-1997-D-0029) splits into two types Business risks and Technical risk.
+Where Business risk relates to direct requirements while technical risks are from derived requirements.
+One type of risk assessment is the FMEA Failure modes and effects analysis which calculate the risk in Probability of occurrence x severity of risk

+!!! hint A common is to dived it in 5 severity categories and 5 probability levels

 <table>
  <tr>